Bernie Williams: 2005

 The last year covered by Williams’ contract, 2005, proved to be a difficult one.
-He started 99 games in center field and 22 games as designated hitter, but his already weak arm was highlighted as his fielding and batting abilities considerably weakened.
+He started just 99 games in center field and 22 games as designated hitter, and his already weak arm was more noticeable as his fielding and batting abilities deteriorated.
 He had a career-worst .321 OBP and batting average on balls in play (.274).
 As expected, the Yankees announced on August 2, 2005, that they would not pick up the $15 million option on Williams' contract for the 2006 season, opting to pay a $3.5 million buyout instead.
-In December Williams was offered arbitration by team general manager Brian Cashman to allow an additional month for negotiation.
+In December, Williams was offered arbitration by team general manager Brian Cashman to allow an additional month for negotiation.
 On December 22, the Yankees re-signed Williams to a 1-year, $1.5 million contract.

 2006

 In 2006, Williams saw a good amount of playing time in the corner outfield spots with both Hideki Matsui and Gary Sheffield out with wrist injuries, and did spot duty in center field on days when starting center fielder Johnny Damon was given time off to rest, playing more than was expected when he signed his one-year extension with the Yankees in 2006.

-Williams played for Puerto Rico in the 2006 MLB World Baseball Classic, joining Carlos Delgado, Carlos Beltrán, Mike Lowell, Javier Vázquez, and José Vidro amongst others representing the island possession in a team managed by St. Louis Cardinals third base coach Jose Oquendo.
+Williams played for Puerto Rico in the 2006 MLB World Baseball Classic, joining Carlos Delgado, Carlos Beltrán, Mike Lowell, Javier Vázquez, and José Vidro amongst others representing the U.S. territory in a team managed by St. Louis Cardinals third base coach Jose Oquendo.
 Williams hit two home runs in the 2006 WBC.

 On July 26, 2006, Williams got his 2,300th career hit, becoming the 11th active player in the Majors with 2,300 or more career hits.
 Williams continued to climb the Yankees record books by hitting his 443rd career double on August 16, 2006, surpassing then-bench coach Don Mattingly for second-most as a Yankee.
 For the year, he walked only 7.3% of the time, a career-worst.